Special Marriage Act, 1954: Succession to the property

-Judicial Review
+Judicial review

 Supriyo v.
 Union of India

-The petition requested the Court to recognise the marriage between any two persons, regardless of gender identity and sexual orientation, and declare the notice and objection provisions as void, by enforcing the fundamental rights guaranteed under Articles 14, 15, 19 and 21 of the Indian Constitution.
+The petition requested the Supreme Court to recognise the marriage between any two persons, regardless of gender identity and sexual orientation, and declare the notice and objection provisions as void, by enforcing the fundamental rights guaranteed under Articles 14, 15, 19 and 21 of the Indian Constitution.

-Nikesh P.P. & Sonu M.S filed a petition with Kerala High Court on 24th January 2020.
-Dr Kavita Arora & Ankita Khanna filed a petition with Delhi High Court on 8th October 2020 and they were joined by other petitioners over the course of time.
-On 6th January 2023, their petitions were transferred to Supreme Court to be heard along with Supriyo v.
+Nikesh P.P. & Sonu M.S filed a petition with Kerala High Court on 24 January 2020.
+Dr Kavita Arora & Ankita Khanna filed a petition with Delhi High Court on 8 October 2020 and they were joined by other petitioners over the course of time.
+On 6 January 2023, their petitions were transferred to Supreme Court to be heard along with Supriyo v.
 Union of India (2023).
-Subsequently, they were joined by Utkarsh Saxena and Ananya Kotia on 15th February 2023 and Akkai Padmashali, Vyjayanti Vasanta Mogli and Umesh P on 20th February 2023.
-In addition to requesting the recognition of same-sex marriage, these petitioners— Akkai Padmashali, Ananya Kotia, Umesh P, Utkarsh Saxena, and Vyjayanti Vasanta Mogli— challenged the notice and objection provisions of Special Marriage Act of 1954 and Foreign Marriage Act of 1969 which hurt vulnerable minorities.
+Additionally, most of the petitioners challenged the notice and objection provisions of the Special Marriage Act and the Foreign Marriage Act of 1969 which hurt vulnerable minorities.